So you’ve gotten pre-approved, found your dream home, and your offer was accepted.

-You should always have the house you’re purchasing inspected prior to closing.
+You should always have the house you’re purchasing inspected before closing.
 Make sure you get your home inspection performed as soon as possible.
-If there are any repairs that you want the seller to address before closing you want to give them ample time to do so.
+If there are any repairs that you want the seller to address before closing, you want to give them ample time to do so.

-Before you start searching for a home you should get a pre-approval letter.
+Before you start searching for a home, you should get a pre-approval letter.
 This is different than a pre-qualification.
-A pre-qualification means a lender has pulled credit and you qualify based on your provided income and credit, however lenders do not verify income for a pre-qualification.
+A pre-qualification means a lender has pulled credit and you qualify based on your provided income and credit.
+However, lenders do not verify income for pre-qualification.

 A pre-approval letter means the lender has pulled credit and verified income with pay-stubs, bank statements, and tax returns.

-Make sure you respond to all requests in a timely manner, and that you have all mortgage documents submitted as soon as possible, preferably at the same time you turn in the purchase contract.
+Make sure you respond to all requests promptly and that you have all mortgage documents submitted as soon as possible, preferably at the same time you turn in the purchase contract.

 The average time it takes to close on a house in 2017 is 46 days.
 Make sure your Realtor gives you at least a 46-50 day window to be prepared and ready for closing.

 Want to make sure you choose the right lender and don’t have any closing delays?
-Speak to our lenders and get a home loan quote today.
+Please speak to our lenders and get a home loan quote today.